-Attendo care services are delivered almost exclusively as ordered by contracting local authorities.
-This places demands on us to run our business in an open and responsible manner.
-As a leading care provider, we must not only live up to the expectations of customers and their families, employees and local contracting authorities.
-We must also deserve public trust.
+Attendo care services are delivered almost exclusively under contract to local authorities.
+This places demands on us to run our operations in an open and responsible manner.
+As a leading care provider, we strive not only to meet our stakeholders’ expectations, but also to deserve public trust.

 Sustainable finances for long-term business